The changing consumer behaviour towards food

 With the surge of cookery shows on TV, it’s no surprise that GBC discovered that foodies absolutely love cooking.
 Inspired by programmes such as Great British Bake Off and MasterChef, 73% of respondents said that they’ve cooked recipes that they’ve seen on TV, with 85% taking inspiration from search engines and 70% from food websites.
 Whilst images perform well on social platforms such as Twitter, Facebook and Instagram, foodies are looking to websites for recipes, because of their comprehensive and searchable content.
 Nevertheless, there’s still something to be said for the honourable cookbook, with 88% cooking recipes from print.
 However, this method is favoured by the over-35s, with those under 35 most likely to seek inspiration online.

 WHAT’S IN OUR CUPBOARD

 It’s a sad day for the British classics, as foodies are stocking up on global ingredients, with more food lovers owning Thai fish sauce (63%), than brown sauce (63%).
-Far beyond the traditional pantry, their go-to ingredients include soy sauce (92%), coconut milk (74%), harissa (51%) and tahini (45%).
+Far beyond the traditional pantry, their go-to ingredients can i buy diflucan over the counter include soy sauce (92%), coconut milk (74%), harissa (51%) and tahini (45%).
 Ollie Lloyd, CEO of Great British Chefs, says: “Britain is one of the most multicultural places in the world and our hunger for new ingredients, cuisines and techniques completely reflects this.
 Food in the UK today is influenced and inspired by travel, migration and the growing availability of a global store cupboard – it’s no surprise that we’re cooking with more diversity than ever before.
 It’s phenomenally exciting.”

 HOW WE LIKE TO COOK